 • Atlanta Painting Company, established in 2006, has become one of north Georgia’s most prominent residential painting companies.

 • Southeastern Commercial Painting, based in Roswell, Georgia, specializes in senior living, multifamily and hospitality markets.

 • State 28 Painting, through its persistent dedication to customer satisfaction, has grown to become one of the most trusted painting companies in Dallas, Texas.

-• Nashville Painting Company built its reputation on providing the highest level of service and quality for customers.
+• Nashville Painting Company built its reputation on providing customers with the highest level of service and quality.

 TPC Construction Management Services helps painting companies overcome common challenges so they can manage their businesses efficiently.

-“Often we see painting companies using a mix of automated systems, semi-automated tools, communication channels, and manual processes to handle their field service, billing, and reporting activities,” said Heather Roberson, TPC’s Director of Customer Experience.
-“For example, some of our partners were using Google Calendar and email for scheduling.
-Data had to be entered in multiple places, which left a lot of room for error and ultimately unreliable reporting and inefficient processes.”
+“Often, we see painting companies using a mix of automated systems, semi-automated tools, communication channels, and manual processes to handle their field service, billing, and reporting activities,” said Heather Roberson, TPC’s Director of Customer Experience.
+“For example, some of our partners used Google Calendar and email for scheduling.
+Data had to be entered in multiple places, leaving room for error and unreliable reporting and inefficient processes.”

 The biggest challenges faced by TPC’s partners, Roberson noted, were communications and reporting.

 Information between the field and office personnel typically flowed through multiple channels, including voice, text, email, and communications tools such as Slack.
 To find something specific, employees had to look in multiple places and then consolidate that information with information from other sources.

 With information residing in diverse places, reporting was slow, inefficient, and often incomplete.
 “Some of our partners could not track revenue at the project level,” said Roberson.
 “Their estimates on labor and materials were often inaccurate.
 Getting timely, accurate service reports was difficult, and they also struggled with billing.”